 You will find that anxiety is fuelled by overwhelming yourself with too many things or thoughts.
 So STOP, take a breath, and write down everything that you need to do and also do each task separately from start to finish.
 Stay focused on the here and now, and take each step as it comes.

 - Look after your health – mind and body.

 Sleeping well, having good eating habits and exercise regularly helps with calming depression and anxiety.
 Avoid excessive amounts of alcohol, drugs and fatty foods.

 When you exercise, your body releases chemicals called endorphins.
-These endorphins interact with the receptors in your brain that triggers a positive feeling in the body, similar to that of morphine.
+These endorphins interact with the receptors in your brain that triggers a positive feeling in the body.

 When you balance that altogether your body will have more energy, and when you have more energy you feel more positive.

 - And lastly, always stay connected with people/others who you care about.